twinkarma/chastesweep/README.md

 You can run `exit` to exit from the image.

-Singularity's `exec` command can be used to call any program from inside the image without needing to go into the interactive session.
+Singularity's `exec` command can be used to run any program from inside the image without needing to go into the interactive session.
 This is useful when we're running our tasks in a batch script.
 For example, to get the Ubuntu version as above:

 ```
 singularity exec chaste-docker_latest.sif cat /etc/lsb-release